-St. Michael's House employs over 1300 people and has a fully staffed Human Resources department (including HR Manager, Assistant HR Manager, Pensions Expert and Health & Safety Officer).
+St. Michael's House employs over 1,100 (WTE-1,192 in 2015) people and has a fully staffed Human Resources department (including HR Manager, Assistant HR Manager, Pensions Expert and Health & Safety Officer).
 In the recruitment and management of staff, the Open Training College operates under St. Michael's House Human Resources policy and procedures.

 St. Michael's House published its Human Resources Policy and Procedures document in 2005.
 This was completely revised in 2008 and a second edition published.
 In addition to the 2008 2nd edition manual on the full policies and procedures being issued to all units within the organisation including the Open Training College, all staff were issued with an individual staff handbook detailing the key policies and procedures.
+Regular updates to all St. Michael's House (SMH) Policies and Procedures are now found on the SMH intranet at: http://policies/?q=policies/organisational.